As time goes by

 The Spirit of Tehachapi

 At school, in the first grade, we used to talk about what we had heard the evening before on the adventures of Little Orphan Annie who aired at 4:45 p.m. on KNX or maybe KFI.
-Right after that we heard Jack Armstrong, the All American Boy.
+Right after that we heard Jack Armstrong, the All American Boy!
 His sponsor was Wheaties, "the breakfast of champions!"
 Orphan Annie sold Ovaltine.
 It was a healthful, good tasting drink which the announcer said was full of vitamins and minerals.
-How I wanted those vitamins and minerals but Ovaltine was too expensive except for an occasional treat.
+How I wanted those vitamins and minerals but Ovaltine was too expensive, except as an occasional treat.
 The Lone Ranger was to be heard later in the evening.
-His theme song was borrowed from Rossini's William Tell Overture, a beautiful classical piece which had no copyright and could be used free.
-"Hi ho Silver!
+His theme song was borrowed from Rossini's William Tell Overture; a beautiful classical piece which had no copyright and could be used free.
+"Hi-Yo, Silver!
 Away!"
-My mother listened to the daily soap operas and it kept her interest while she ironed, cleaned the house, sewed, or cooked.
+My mother listened to the daily soap operas and it kept her interest while she ironed, cleaned the house, sewed or cooked.
 The sponsors all seemed to be selling soap.
 Real soap, not detergent.
 So much yet to come.
 Even Gunsmoke had its beginning on radio.
 Saturday evening about 8 p.m.

-Of course, sports came to our house with football, baseball, basketball, golf, etc. on Saturdays.
-If there was a game being played in Lower Slobovia you may be sure my husband had to watch it.
+Of course, sports came to our house and football, baseball, basketball, golf, etc., on Saturdays.
+If there was a game being played in Lower Slobbovia you may be sure my husband had to watch it.
 That's o.k.
 I really didn't mind (too much).
 I like sit-coms and he had to sit through a few hundred of those with me.

-TV is still the mode but those smartphones can keep the kids sitting stone still for long periods.
+TV is still the mode but those smart phones can keep the kids sitting stone still for long periods.
 My computer has a much better memory than I do and one of those flash drives can hold hours of information.
 I still like sit-coms and old movies and Valley Public Radio.
-My smartphone will always be smarter than I am, but I'm learning.
+My smart phone will always be smarter than I, but I'm learning.